xarantolus/asm-bf/README.md

 # abf
 abf is a [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter written in x86-64 Assembly for Linux.

-Additionally, this repository contains some example programs written in Brainfuck.

 ### Usage
 ```
 Usage: abf [OPTION] FILE